Greek PM says confident Athens will secure aid tranche

-ATHENS Greece will conclude austerity talks with its lenders to continue receiving the bailout funds it needs, Prime Minister Antonis Samaras said on Monday, but officials said the talks would most likely not be finished by Thursday's EU summit.
+ATHENS Oct 15 Greece will conclude austerity talks with its lenders to continue receiving the bailout funds it needs to exit its economic crisis, Prime Minister Antonis Samaras said on Monday.

 "Greece will soon get the next tranche.
 Its economy needs liquidity like a desert needs rain," Samaras told a conference in Athens.